SuperSaiyajinStackZ/Test-Stuff/README.md

-# Text-Stuff
+# Test Stuff
-Reimplementation of the Text Stuff for LeafEdit &amp; Universal-Manager.
-[Mainly to test it.]
+Some Testing stuff for NDS Homebrews and 3DS Homebrews.

-Because I don't want to break the current Text Stuff on it, I decided to do another Repo for it for Testing on my Main Profile.
+I did this Repo, because I want to test some stuff, before I implement it into real Projects.